JeppesS1423/jgu-mainz-airquality-analysis/README.md

 ```

 ## Contributing
 This project is part of an internship and research initiative.
-For questions about the research or findings, please contact [Your Name or Your Supervisor's Name] at [contact email].
+For questions about the research or findings, please contact me at jesperh0914@gmail.com.

 ## Acknowledgments
 - Johannes Gutenberg University, Mainz